LEICESTER TO WELCOME JAPANESE DIGNITARIES TO SIGN NEW COMMITMENT TO GREAT BRITAIN WHEELCHAIR RUGBY AHEAD OF THE 2020 PARALYMPIC GAMES

 As part of his visit, Mr Kitahashi will receive a presentation on ‘Applied Sports Science Support to Wheelchair Rugby’ by Professor Vicky Tolfrey, Director of the Peter Harrison Centre of Disabled Sport at Loughborough University.

-Following the match, The Major, Mr Kenji Kitahashi, has been invited to Leicester Town Hall where he will meet with the Right Worshipful the Lord Major of Leicester, Councillor Ross Grant and Leicester City Council CEO Andy Keeling.
+Following the match, The Major, Mr Kenji Kitahashi, has been invited to Leicester Town Hall where he will meet with the Right Worshipful Lord Mayor of Leicester, Councillor Ross Grant, and Leicester City Council CEO Andy Keeling.
 This will be followed by Mr Kenji Kitahashi and David Pond CEO GB Wheelchair Rugby signing the Memorandum of Understanding between the city of Kitakyushu and Great Britain Wheelchair Rugby.

 He will end his visit to Leicester with a formal dinner hosted at the King Power stadium.